your5e/5e-srd-markdown/dnd/51/obsidian_vault/magic_items/uncommon/eyes_of_charming.md

 _Wondrous item, uncommon (requires attunement)_

 These crystal lenses fit over the eyes.
 They have 3 charges.
-While wearing them, you can expend 1 charge as an action to cast the _Charm Person_ spell (save DC 13) on a humanoid within 30 feet of you, provided that you and the target can see each other.
+While wearing them, you can expend 1 charge as an action to cast the [[charm_person|Charm Person]] spell (save DC 13) on a humanoid within 30 feet of you, provided that you and the target can see each other.
 The lenses regain all expended charges daily at dawn.